 - Grate the cauliflower using a food processor, or with a box grater.
-Add the cauliflower, shredded mozzarella cheese, eggs (remove “lightly beaten”) and salt, to a large bowl, stirring until combined.
+Add the cauliflower, shredded mozzarella cheese, eggs and salt, to a large bowl, stirring until combined.

 - Using a spatula, spread the mixture onto the parchment paper, forming a thin, 11-inch (28 cm) diameter, circle.
-Bake on the middle rack, for about 20 minutes, or until lightly browned.
+Bake on the middle rack of the oven for about 20 minutes, or until lightly browned.
 Remove from the oven, and increase the temperature to 420°F (210°C).

 - Spread the tomato sauce over the crust and top with the cheese.
 Scatter the olives, pepper, and onion over the cheese, and sprinkle the oregano or basil on top.